 Lifetime value increases by 20-40%

 Users who install based on aligned emotion-context-audience show higher retention.
 They installed because they genuinely wanted what the ad promised, not because they were curious.
-This translates directly to 20-40% higher 30-day retention and LTV.
+We've observed this alignment translates to meaningfully higher 30-day retention and LTV.
+When you know your winning combination, maintaining creative velocity through weekly testing helps you hit ROAS targets faster than slower testing cadences.

 How often should you revisit these three elements in a running campaign?